tsuru/tsuru/docs/apps/recovery.rst

 ::

-    $ tsuru logs -a appname
+    $ tsuru log -a appname

 Restart your application
 ========================